 |Name of vaccine||Dosage||Booster||Comment|

-HPV 2 used only in women, HPV 4 and HPV 9 for both men and women
+HPV 2 can be used only in women, HPV 4 and HPV 9 in both men and women

 |Typhoid Vaccine (Typhim Vi)||Single dose||Every 2 years||Strongly recommended|

 |VZV or Varicella Zoster vaccine||Single dose after age 60 years||None||not stocked routinely – will bring on request|

 Every decision to take a vaccine to prevent an illness is essentially a decision that the short term expense and slight discomfort (and slight risk) is worth the improved chance of avoiding an unpleasant or potentially fatal illness.
 The following recommendations are based on the advice of international agencies such as the World Health Organization and the Centers for Disease Control in the United States, coupled with our local experience.
 Vaccine recommendations occasionally vary from Europe to North America, usually in regard to the exact schedule of giving the vaccine.
 The results of vaccination can be the same with different schedules.

 The protection that can be gained from vaccines is variable, so remember that even if you have taken a vaccine you might still get the disease, although you will have greatly reduced your chances of getting ill.